 On August 26, 2015, the Company was served with a proposed class action, which was commenced in the Ontario Superior Court of Justice against the Company and certain subsidiaries, Weston and others in connection with the collapse of the Rana Plaza complex in Dhaka, Bangladesh in 2013.
 The claim seeks approximately \$2 billion in damages.
+The Company believes this proceeding is without merit and is vigorously defending it.
+The Company does not currently have any significant accruals or provisions for this matter recorded in the consolidated financial statements.

 Shoppers Drug Mart has been served with an Amended Statement of Claim in a class action proceeding that has been filed in the Ontario Superior Court of Justice by two licensed Associates, claiming various declarations and damages resulting from Shoppers Drug Mart's alleged breaches of the Associate Agreement, in the amount of \$500 million.
 The class action comprises all of Shoppers Drug Mart's current and former licensed Associates residing in Canada, other than in Québec, who are parties to Shoppers Drug Mart's 2002 and 2010 forms of the Associate Agreement.
 On July 9, 2013, the Ontario Superior Court of Justice certified as a class proceeding portions of the action.
 The Court imposed a class closing date based on the date of certification.
 New Associates after July 9, 2013 are not members of the class.
+The Company believes this proceeding is without merit and is vigorously defending it.
+The Company does not currently have any significant accruals or provisions for this matter recorded in the consolidated financial statements.

 The Company has been reassessed by the Canada Revenue Agency ("CRA") and the Ontario Ministry of Finance on the basis that certain income earned by Glenhuron Bank Limited, a wholly owned Barbadian subsidiary, should be treated, and taxed, as income in Canada.
-The reassessments, which were received in 2015 and 2016, are for the 2000 to 2011 taxation years and total \$351 million including interest and penalties as at the time of reassessment.
-The Company believes it is likely that the CRA will issue reassessments for the 2012 and 2013 taxation years on the same or similar basis.
-The Company has filed a Notice of Appeal with the Tax Court of Canada for the 2000 to 2010 taxation years and a Notice of Objection for the 2011 taxation year.
+The reassessments, which were received between 2015 and 2017, are for the 2000 to 2012 taxation years and total \$406 million including interest and penalties.
+The Company believes the reassessments are without merit and is vigorously defending them.
+The Company believes it is likely that the CRA will issue reassessments for the 2013 taxation year on the same or similar basis.
+The Company has filed a Notice of Appeal with the Tax Court of Canada for the 2000 to 2010 taxation years and a Notice of Objection for the 2011 and 2012 taxation years.
+The Tax Court of Canada trial is scheduled to commence the second quarter of 2018.
+The Company believes this proceeding is without merit and is vigorously defending it.
+The Company does not currently have any significant accruals or provisions for this matter recorded in the consolidated financial statements.